microsoft/fhir-loader/readme.md

 }
 ```
 ## Export Job Results
 You can view the results of an export job using either the status query get uri or, upon completion of the export job, a text file is written in the export job container called ```_completed_run.xjson```.
-Both of these contain a JSON object with the results and execution information of your export job.
+Both of these contain a JSON object with the results of your export job.
 The ```output``` field of the JSON is compliant with the FHIR Export specification and contains file location and resource counts:</br>
 ```
 ...
 "output": [